MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

     \quad \to \quad 0.13 \ \pm\ 1.65 \times  0.095
     \quad \to \quad (-0.027, 0.287)
   \end{align*}
-  We are 90% confident that blood thinners have a difference of -2.7% to +28.7% percentage point impact on survival rate for patients who are like those in the study.
+  We are 90% confident that the survival probability for those patients given blood thinners is between 0.027 lower to 0.287 higher than that of patients not given blood thinners, among patients like those in the study.
   Because 0% is contained in the interval, we do not have enough information to say